bavla/wNets/Data/README.md

 The network is directed.
 For most applications convert it to an undirected network first.

-The complete network is too large to be stored in GitHub.
+The complete network [3000_genres](https://raw.githubusercontent.com/bavla/wNets/main/Data/3000_genres.7z)(7z) is quite large.
 The corresponding [matrix](https://raw.githubusercontent.com/bavla/wNets/main/Data/3000_genres.rds) is provided in R data format.